MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/vsm.md

 ### VSM Capability Detection

-Guests should use the following model-specific register to access a report on VSM capabilities:
+Guests can access a report on VSM capabilities through a synthetic register.

+#### On x64 Platforms

+On x64 platforms, this register is accessed via an MSR:

 | MSR address      | Register Name                   | Description                                                    |
 |------------------|---------------------------------|----------------------------------------------------------------|
 | 0x000D0006       | HV_X64_REGISTER_VSM_CAPABILITIES| Report on VSM capabilities.                                    |

-The format of the Register VSM Capabilities MSR is as follows:
+#### On ARM64 Platforms

+On ARM64 platforms, this register is accessed via HvRegisterVsmCapabilities using the HvCallGetVpRegisters hypercall.

+#### Register Format

+#### On x64 Platforms

 | Bits          | Description                         | Attributes                                                  |
 |---------------|-------------------------------------|-------------------------------------------------------------|